Basilica della Santa Casa: Veneration

+Church of the Tikhvin Icon of the Mother of God in Moscow.
+The nuns of Pokrovo-Tervenichesky Monastery have enshrined a copy of the Loreto statue at their skete of the Mother of God, Inexhaustible Chalice.
+In July 2020, the Holy Synod of the Russian Orthodox Church approved an Akathist to the Mother of God Прибавление ума.
+The icon is commememorated on August 15 or on the first Sunday following the 15th.

 Feast day

 In October 2019 Pope Francis restored to the universal Roman calendar, the feast of Our Lady of Loreto, as an optional memorial commemorated on 10 December.

 Patronage

 In 1920 Pope Benedict XV declared the Madonna of Loreto patron saint of air travellers and pilots.

 Iconography

 The Santa Casa is occasionally represented in religious art borne by angels.